biocaddie/isee-delve/README.md

 ###Search Index:
 - Elasticsearch server 1.6
-Developed and Tested on Medline index of 1,118,632 documents from 'Abridged Index Medicus (AIM or "Core Clinical") Journal Titles' by excluding all documents without an abstract.
+- Documents: Medline index of 1,118,632 documents from 'Abridged Index Medicus (AIM or "Core Clinical") Journal Titles' by excluding all documents without an abstract.
 ```
 "mappings" : {
       "aim-core" : {